natdosan/natdosan/README.md

 ### Currently
 * taking a course on the Fundamental Mathematics behind Data Science and Machine Learning
+* taking a course on Data Structures and Algorithms
 * learning and implementing new classifcation algorithms
 * Watching Emma Ding on YouTube